Romambo/JCSDK_DocumentFile/unity_Document.md

                      }
                    }
                  ```
-       9. Import the downloaded library file
+       9. Import the downloaded library file.
+Look at the downloaded "SDKFile" file

            Some of these libraries are dynamic libraries，xcode - target - General - Framework,Librares,and Embedded Content
            Find the following library settings :(Embed & Sign):